Courses and Registration

 Course Overloads

-After receiving the advisor’s signature submit it to the registrar’s office.
+After receiving the advisor’s signature, the form will be routed to the registrar’s office.
 The registrar will verify your cumulative GPA and successful hours and submit it to the provost for a decision.
 The registrar’s office will notify you of the outcome.

 Special Course Options